 Majestic, loyal, and emotional, horses and humans share a long history of camaraderie.
 Domesticated around 4000 B.C., horses remain a valued animal in modern-day society.

-To this day, many people use horses as a form of transport or even compete in riding competitions to show off the skills of their trotting friend.
+To this day, many people use horses as a form of transport or even compete in riding competitions to show off the skills of their trotting friends.
 It has also become common to offer equine therapy as a method of emotional support.

 Equines can sleep standing up or lying down, and they drink about 25 gallons of water a day.
 Approximately 300 species gallop around the world, 18 of which are either endangered or vulnerable, according to the IUCN.